atharvaG1/IoT-with-ESP-8266/README.md

-# IoT-with-ESP8268:(Also includes SD Card for offline storage).
+# IoT-with-ESP8268:(Also includes SD Card support for offline storage).

-Just an example and to some extent, a readable code.
-Not optimized, should not to be directly used in a product.
-Combines IoT Starter code by Ant Elder, Some Example codes for getting,NTP Timestamps,Storage in SD card
+Combines IoT Starter code by Ant Elder with some example codes for getting,NTP Timestamps,Storage in SD card
 License: Apache License v2
 Used ESP8266 to send data collected from Solar Inverter processor to  Bluemix NoSQL Server